 TAWS-B requires a 3-D GPS navigation solution along with specific vertical accuracy minimums.
 Should the navigation solution become degraded or if the aircraft is out of the database coverage area, the annunciation 'TAWS N/A' is generated in the annunciation window and on the TAWS-B Page.
-If in-flight, the aural message "TAWS Not Available" is also generated.
-When the GPS signal is restored and the aircraft is within the database coverage area, the aural message "TAWS Available" is generated.
+The aural message "TAWS Not Available" is generated.
+When sufficient GPS signal is returns and the aircraft is within the database coverage area, the aural message "TAWS Available" is generated.